hbctraining/DGE_workshop_salmon_online/lessons/05b_wald_test_results.md

 Depending on the version of DESeq2 you are using the default **method for shrinkage estimation** will differ.
 The defaults can be changed by adding the argument `type` in the `lfcShrink()` function as we have above.
 For most recent versions of DESeq2, `type="normal"` is the default and was the only method in earlier versions.
 It has been shown that in most situations there are alternative methods that have [less bias than the 'normal` method](https://bioconductor.org/packages/devel/bioc/vignettes/apeglm/inst/doc/apeglm.html), and therefore **we chose to use apeglm**.

+_Note that the `stat` column is no longer present in the results table.
+You can compare by inspecting the output of `res_tableOE` and `res_tableOE_unshrunken` in the R console.
+If you run `type="apeglm"` or `type="ashr"` you do not get a stat column because these don't really make sense in the context of the posterior quantities that are returned._

 > For more information on shrinkage, the DESeq2 vignette has an [Extended section on shrinkage estimators](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#extended-section-on-shrinkage-estimators) that is quite useful.